 Indeed, Nevada laws protect consumers against defective products.
 Unfortunately, many consumers have no idea what their rights are or how to defend them.
-That is where a personal injury lawyer can help.
+That is where a Henderon, NV personal injury lawyer can help.

-They can explain Nevada laws to their client and help the latter understand their situation.
-At Nettles & Morris, we do this during the free consultation we offer to our clients.
+They can explain Nevada laws to their clients and help the latter understand their situation.
+At Nettles Morris Law Firm, we do this during the free consultation we offer to our clients.
 We will review the applicable laws and basic legal principles in the following lines.
 Call us now at (702)710-9964 to speak to an experienced product liability lawyer today!

-- 3 A Product Liability Lawyer’s Advise for a Loss Due to a Defective Product
+- 4 Advise for a Loss Due to a Defective Product

 Nevada Revised Statutes Section 695E.090 defines product liability as responsibility for damages caused by defective products.
 These damages can be: